-- 59. i) "NATIONAL COMPETITION/EVENT" means an event inscribed as such on the National Sporting Calendar of MSA and open to any holder of a licence appropriate to the event and who is otherwise eligible to compete in it. - ii) "NATIONAL CHAMPIONSHIP SERIES" means a South African National Championship series of events as per GCR 44. - 60. i) "REGIONAL CHAMPIONSHIP SERIES" means a Regional Championship in respect of which the minimum requirements shall be determined by the region concerned and which may allow the inter- participation of a maximum of two regions. - ii) "REGIONAL EVENT" means a regional event inscribed as such on the MSA Calendar or on a regional sporting calendar of MSA open only to licence holders in the region inscribing the event or with the permission of MSA, to licence holders domiciled in one additional region. - iii) "RESTRICTED COMPETITION/EVENT" means an international competition or national competition in respect of which an entrant or driver is obliged to comply with specific requirements.
-Without limiting the generality of the aforegoing, a restricted competition shall mean a competition in respect of which a driver or entrant is invited to participate or which is restricted to vehicles of a particular make. - iv) "CLUB COMPETITION/EVENT" means an event inscribed as such on the MSA National Sporting Calendar or on a regional sporting Calendar of MSA open only to licence holders in the region inscribing the event. - 61.
+- 60. i) "REGIONAL CHAMPIONSHIP SERIES" means a Regional Championship in respect of which the minimum requirements shall be determined by the region concerned and which may allow the inter- participation of a maximum of two regions. - "REGIONAL EVENT" means a regional event inscribed as such on the MSA Calendar or on a regional sporting calendar of MSA open only to licence holders in the region inscribing the event or with the permission of MSA, to licence holders domiciled in one additional region. - iii) "RESTRICTED COMPETITION/EVENT" means an international competition or national competition in respect of which an entrant or driver is obliged to comply with specific requirements.
+Without limiting the generality of the aforegoing, a restricted competition shall mean a competition in respect of which a driver or entrant is invited to participate or which is restricted to vehicles of a particular make. - iv) "CLUB COMPETITION/EVENT" means an event inscribed as such on the MSA calendar open only to licence holders domiciled in the region inscribing the event. - 61.
 "CLOSED COMPETITION/EVENT" means a competition in respect of which a club permits only members thereof to compete.
 Members of other clubs may be permitted to compete, provided however, that such participation is authorised by MSA and specified in the supplementary regulations issued for the event in question. - 62.
 "FORCE MAJEURE" means only a situation unrelated to a promoter's financial or contractual involvement.
 For example, the refusal of authorities to hold an event because of a state of political unrest or petrol being unobtainable or widespread floods, or an earthquake, may be considered as "force majeure".
 A financial reason such as refusal of a subsidy or the withdrawal of a sponsor is not "force majeure". - 63.
 A reference to the singular includes the plural and vice versa A reference to natural persons includes legal persons and vice versa A reference to gender includes other genders.